mninc/automatic-v2/README.md

 ## TODO list
 * Get confirmation there are no more bugs (there probably are)
-* Build package for distribution that doesn't require a python installation
+* Build package for distribution that doesn't require a python installation - this is going to be done when there are definitely no more issues with this at all.
+The auto-updater will most likely have to be removed at this point, making it impossible to push smaller updates for bugs.

 ### TODO list history
 * Make generic unusual buy orders work - Completed